 Significant laboratory studies have indicated that when bed bugs cross a surface that has been sprayed with Aprehend, they pick up and transport fungal spores back to the nesting area.
 It is this product’s longevity that is its largest selling point.
 The spray residue remains on the affected surfaces for up to three months and only one application is required, unlike some other costly pest control solutions.

 Today, pest control methods are more focused and designed to kill a particular species.
 Up until the last few years, bed bugs were not specifically targeted, and thereby slipped through the exterminating cracks.
-For hotels and lodging businesses, Pestco professionals have found both heat and freezing techniques to be effective in eliminating bedbugs, but of course, Aprehend is quickly taking the lead as the most effective and economical vanguard against bed bugs.
+For hotels and lodging businesses, Pestco professionals have found that Aprehend is quickly taking the lead as the most effective and economical vanguard against bed bugs.

 Final thoughts about bed bugs: